TipsUpdates

 Skip the Afternoons

-The Walt Disney World Resorts offer great activities throughout the day that are fun for the whole family.
-Look at Resort hopping or trying out mini golf.
-Disney is more than just the four Theme Parks and you can have fun without waiting in line at some of the other options.
+Walt Disney World Resorts offer great activities throughout the day that are fun for the whole family.
+Try Resort hopping or mini golf.
+Disney is more than just the four Theme Parks, and you can have fun without waiting in line at some of the other options.

-We hope that this helps you as you are planning your trip to Walt Disney World think about how you will wait less in line.
-Look for more tips and trips on our site HERE where we work to help you have a magical vacation.
+We hope that this helps you as you plan your trip to Walt Disney World.
+Think about how you will wait less in line.
+Look for more tips and trips on our site, where we work to help you have a magical vacation.

 Jennifer Retzlaff